-Oliver and S makes adorable clothing patterns for kids, and they even have cute patterns for doll clothes!
-This skirt can be adapted for 13 to 14-inch dolls, and they have a few more designs for other size dolls too.
+Oliver + S makes adorable clothing patterns for kids, and it even has cute patterns for doll clothes.
+This skirt can be adapted for 13- to 14-inch dolls, and it has a few more designs for other size dolls.

 07 of 10

 This sewn cardigan or jacket pattern is a great way to dress up your favorite 18-inch doll.
 The example keeps it pretty simple, but you could add a few itty bitty buttons or some other details to create a miniature garment that is reminiscent of the clothes made by large brands, but infinitely better because you make it yourself.Continue to 9 of 10 below.

 09 of 10

 Rather than giving you a pattern to make a swimsuit for a specific-sized doll, this tutorial teaches you how to make swimwear for any doll.
 And not only can you customize the size and fit, but you also learn how to change up the style with fun details.

 Sweet baby dolls look even sweeter when they're dressed in a sundress with tiny bloomers.
 It's sized to fit a 12-inch doll, but you can easily adjust the pattern size to fit other dolls too.
 Want to add a few more details?
 Try sewing some rickrack along the bottom edge for a design element that's cute and child-safe.